marekmaskarinec/umboxs/static/docs/user/reference/boxjson.md

 ### `description`

-Short description of the package.
+Short description of the box.

 ### `readme`

-Path to the package's readme file.
+Path to the box's readme file.

 ### `link`

-Link to the package's homepage or repository.
+Link to the box's homepage or repository.

 ### `dependencies`

-A list of packages this package depends on.
+A list of boxes this box depends on.

 ### `include`